2020 CHALLENGE GRANT APPLICATION PROCESS

 What exactly is an abstract?
 In the world of grant applications, an abstract is essentially a summary of your idea, followed by your supporting information, budget, and any detail that supports your claim that your idea is good and should be funded.

 This way, you have a chance to put your idea down on paper.
 Think it through.
 Explain it.
 Let your passion shine through and then (drum roll, please) get some actual feedback before you submit the full-form application.
-As you continue reading through the other steps, you’ll begin to understand what we hope to be the benefits to this added step.

 But what should your abstract include?
 We might say this could be compared to an essay or maybe even a research paper where you state your main idea (or thesis statement) and then follow up with supporting statements.
 Perhaps you might think of this as stating a hypothesis in geometry or chemistry.
 Either way, what we want here is to understand what your idea is, and why you think we should consider funding it.